Charles-JpEG/pysh/doc/spec.md

 ### Hints:
 - All variables are managed by python, including shell env variables.
 Access them as if you're writing in python, or if need string repr, use $var instead
-- grep would enable Perl mode (-P) by default, use -G to use BRE
+- grep would enable Perl mode (-P) by default, use -G to use BRE, or -E to use ERE

 ## Loop, functions and if-else